 At each participating organization, a small number of case managers were responsible for developing, implementing and evaluating RTW plans for injured or ill workers.
 Their work involved communicating with a broad range of stakeholders, including injured or sick workers, front-line supervisors, physicians and workers’ compensation representatives.

 One set of issues described had to do with the barriers to information that case managers encountered in their interactions with health-care providers, long-term disability insurers and workers’ compensation representatives.
 Some described work limitation forms impeding communication about what workers were able to do.
 Others spoke of being out of the loop in interactions between health-care providers and insurers, or of lacking information about why claims were denied.

 Case managers also spoke of the challenges navigating collective agreements and privacy legislation.
-Although they recognized the need to protect workers’ privacy, they also described the difficulty of providing modified work and facilitating RTW when they are restricted from having information related to workers’ health conditions.
+Although they recognized the need to protect workers’ privacy, they also described the difficulty of providing modified work and facilitating RTW without having adequate knowledge about workers’ health conditions.

 These barriers were more noticeable when case managers had to manage health conditions with which they were less comfortable, including mental health disabilities.
 For example, one case manager spoke of not getting work limitation forms filled out because the injured or ill workers did not want to disclose that they were seeing psychologists or psychiatrists.
 “If we’re going to help them in the workplace, we need that information,” said the case manager.

 Communication challenges involving front-line supervisors